-They feel motivated when they are recognized by their co-workers.
+These employees feel motivated when they are recognized by their co-workers.
 They are likely to receive peer appreciation on the company’s employee recognition platform.

-They should also be appreciated for their positivity and making the workplace lively and interesting, apart from their on-the-job performance.
+Such employees should also be appreciated for their positivity and making the workplace lively and interesting, apart from their on-the-job performance.

 It is quite clear that different employee personalities have different needs and preferences for recognition.
 Hence, organizations need to develop a broad framework for employee recognition that caters to these different personality types.

 Here are a few best practices that organizations can consider while formulating their employee rewards and recognition programs: